 A Grim Reminder Of Murder – Combe Gibbet, UK

 Something odd stands on a hill, high over the rolling hills of Berkshire.
 A tall wooden pole topped with a length of wood to form a T shape.
-The fact that the hill is called "Gallows Down" gives you a good idea of what this unusual object was for.
-The original Coombe Gibbet was erected...
-Continue Reading →
+The hill is called “Gallows Down” which gives you a good idea… Continue Reading →

 Sir John Betjeman’s Grave, St Enodoc Church, Cornwall